txoof/pyPDF_split/README.md

 ## Full Instructions
 1. Download the latest version of pyPDF_split [here](https://github.com/txoof/pyPDF_split/blob/master/pypdfsplit.pkg)
 2. Locate the downloaded file in the Downloads folder and double click on the `.pkg` file
-    * **NOTE** this process requires an administrator password
+   * You will likely need to enter and administrator password
-    * IT Support can install this for you -- please share these instructions with IT Support and request the program is installed remotely
-3. Locate the program in the `/Applications` folder
+3. The program will be installed in the `/Applications` folder
-5. Double Click on the pyPDF_Split icon to open the application
 2. When prompted, locate a PDF that needs to be split by clicking on the `Browse` button -- this will launch a Finder window allowing you find and choose a single PDF file
     ![GUI Browse Image](./docs/gui_browse.png)
 3. Click `Ok` when ready